test137E29B/GTAV-Vehicle-DLC-Merger/README.md

 This utility does not create the RPF, but organises all the files in the output to be dragged almost immediately into an RPF created in OpenIV.

-If you wish to use this for another multiplayer mod, it will output in Single Player DLC format, so you would have to convert that output.
+If you wish to use this for another multiplayer mod (FiveM, AltV), it will output in Single Player DLC format, so you would have to convert that output.
 There are probably better tools that already exist for those mods.

 ## Future Support

-- vehiclelayouts.meta
+- Audio files

+## Known Issues

+- Audio files are correctly moved and added to the content and setup2 files, but they do not seem to work in game.
+If you know a fix or formatting issue, please open a GitHub Issue or Pull Request with a fix!

 ## Usage